Autostronomy/AutoProf/README.md

 # Introduction

-This README explains basic use of the AutoProf code for extracting photometry from galaxy images.
-The photometry is extracted via elliptical isophotes which are fit with variable position angle and ellipticity, but a fixed center.
+This README explains basic operations of the AutoProf code for extracting surface photometry from galaxy images.
+AutoProf extracts elliptical isophotes with variable position angle (PA) and ellipticity, with a fixed common center.
 The isophotes are found by minimizing low order Fourier coefficients along with regularization applied to minimize chaotic swings of isophote parameters.
-The regularization penalizes isophotes for having PA and ellipticity values very different from their neighbours.
+The regularization penalizes isophotes for having PA and ellipticity values significantly different from their neighbours.

 # Installation